 Bubble tea may come to mind more easily than coffee when you think of Taiwan, but there's a booming coffee scene in capital city Taipei that's definitely worth investigating.
 Ever since Japan introduced coffee to the region 50 or 60 years ago, throngs of indie cafes have opened up in Taipei, offering locals and visitors an eclectic selection of hot and cold brews.
 It's not uncommon for beans to be roasted onsite, and Taiwanese baristas are seen as some of the most skilled in the world.

 Presentation is key here, and you can expect to see animals and smiley faces adorning your coffee in the form of intricate latte foam art.
 And if you're in the mood for cuddles, head to the Shilin District to seek out Cafe Dogs and Cats, the world's first-ever cat cafe.

 Coffee houses are to Vienna what pubs are to England: an institution that's inextricably linked to the locals' way of life.
+If you're spending a few days in Vienna, these are the best places to get a feel for the culture.
 The first Viennese Coffeehouse (or Kaffeehaus) opened way back in the 1680s, paving the way for the hundreds of establishments that dot the city today.
 Back then, these grand old cafes were reserved for esteemed gentlemen and politicians who'd play chess and philosophise over a cup of joe.
 But today, they're open to any and all people in Vienna.